gvwilson/thirdbit/src/fiction/makers-return/index.md

 But wait:
 there was a timer counting down near the ark.
-Just before it reached zero,
-something arced through the sky to hit the giant ship.
+As she watched,
+Z40 and Z51 marched up to the ark.
+A walkway extended from the ship's side, withdrawing again after the two bots were inside.

+A moment later the entire scene disappeared in a brilliant flash.
+The viewpoint zoomed out to show the blast wave racing across the entire valley.
-Her hand flew to her mouth as the scene shattered.
+Violet's hand flew to her mouth as
-`simulation complete: 100% success` took the place of the timer, and then it reset to three hours and started counting down again.
+`simulation complete: 100% success` took the place of the timer.

 Violet felt like she was going to throw up.
 Was Patient going to blow up the ark?